aws-samples/plsql2python-codellama-code-conversion/README.md

 The code will process the input code using the flow below, which includes some of the error handling strategies mentiones in the [introduction](#introduction).

+The code will look for `.pkb` files in the [`scripts`](scripts) folder and apply heuristics to extract individual stored procedures or functions from the code and will try to convert them one by one using the flow described below.

 ```mermaid
 flowchart TD
     source_files[("Source files")] -->|Regular expression|routine[["FUNCTION / PROCEDURE"]]